-The overarching takeaway from Kristy’s insights was the need for designers to look ahead.
-And not just in terms of specific markets and audiences, but instead to focus on emergent narratives that are becoming mainstream.
+The overarching takeaway from Kristy’s insights was there is a need for designers to look ahead.
+And not just in terms of specific markets and audiences, but to focus on emergent narratives that are becoming mainstream.
 If it’s on your TV five nights a week, it most probably has deep-rooted cultural significance!

 If you’re interested in some of the awesome work that The Lab has created, check them out here https://thelabstrategy.com/